 If you think about where your feet should be or how you should kick, that type of thinking is too slow and totally unadapted to the task.

-You will notice that losers can always explain at length what, where, why, it should, could, used to be differently.
-Winners just marvel at what happened.
+You will notice that losers can always explain at length what, where, why, it should, could, used to be different.

 How that is done is explored in the Practices section.